SEVENTY48 | Race Explained

 R2AK is a self-supported race with no supply drops and no safety net.
 Any boat without an engine can enter, and we really mean any.
 It’s like the Iditarod, on a boat, with a chance of drowning, being run down by a freighter, or eaten by a grizzly bear.
 There are squalls, killer whales, tidal currents that run upwards of 20 miles per hour, and some of the most beautiful scenery on earth.
 It’s hard enough that it’s a bad idea to even try… and the same can be said about SEVENTY48.

-Race to Alaska and SEVENTY48 are powered by the Northwest Maritime Center in Port Townsend, WA, a 501(c)3 non-profit organization whose mission is to engage and educate people of all generations in traditional and contemporary maritime life, in a spirit of adventure and discovery.
+Race to Alaska and SEVENTY48 are powered by the Northwest Maritime in Port Townsend, WA, a 501(c)3 non-profit organization whose mission is to engage and educate people of all generations in traditional and contemporary maritime life, in a spirit of adventure and discovery.

 Race to Alaska Port Townsend Washington to Ketchikan Alaska